-At the time of writing this post we’re sat in a café in Puerto Natales, Chile and Kristen wants to adopt every homeless dog on the streets, and let me tell you – there are a lot of them!
+At the time of writing this post we’re sat in a café in Puerto Natales, Chile and Kristen wants to adopt every homeless dog on the streets, and let me tell you, there are a lot of them.

-Our Arrival in Nara
+Our Arrival In Nara

 Our train arrives from Osaka at 4pm.
 The second the wheels stop turning on the tracks in Nara, Kristen is struggling to contain her excitement at finding the deer.

-After checking in at Onyado Nono Nara Onsen Ryokan – which you should consider if staying in Nara for a night – we hotfoot it through the city’s main street, to the deer park.
+After checking in at Onyado Nono Nara Onsen Ryokan which you should consider if staying in Nara for a night, we hotfoot it through the city’s main street, to the deer park.

 We arrive just in time for a gorgeous sunset over some of the temples in the West of Nara deer park.
 We also spot our first deer eating grass around the lake.

 Now Kristen has a dilemma on her hands.
 Do we go down the cultural route and enjoy the remaining minutes of light skies watching the sunset over the ancient temples including a five story pagoda?

 We try to do both but can’t find anyone selling the crackers.
 Turns out we’re in the wrong place to buy them.
 So, reluctantly Kristen gives up and opts for a third option instead, eat dinner.

-The Wait is Over
+The Wait Is Over

 Next morning comes and it’s high time for Kristen to feed some deer.
 I try to voice my concerns to Kristen.
 I tell her they seem too cocky and to be careful.

 We more or less sprint through the area we were at the night before and continue into the park.
 We eventually slowed down to pass a few deer, but surprisingly only a few.

 And then BOOM!
 Out of nowhere, there are like 3 million deer staring at us.
 Okay, that may possibly be a gross over exaggeration, but my fingers were twitching.
 Kristen’s eyes light up.

 It doesn’t take a rocket scientist to see immediately that these deer are pushy little buggers.
 They will no doubt approach over zealously to get their share of the crackers on offer.

 Before I have time to share my observations and warn Kristen, she’s already at the cracker vendor stand.

 Now, these deer are crafty little devils.
 They know through experience that their best bet of being fed the crackers is by positioning themselves right next to the stalls selling them.
-Solid logic, deer.